satcos/FriendlyBanker/README.md

 On entering Cash Position, Balance amount is computed and colour coded based on direction of transaction. <br/>
 **Arrival:**  Arrival have 3 columns, *Placed In Safe* amount available in the safe (Previous day's closing balance), *Taken From Safe* number of notes taken from safe denominationwise.
 *Cash In Safe* remaining amount aviable in safe. <br/>
-**CoinWare:**  CoinWare is used for end of the calculation. *Cash Position* is number of notes collected throughout the day. *Safe* is amount available in the safe.
+**CoinWare:**  CoinWare is used for end of the day calculation. *Cash Position* is number of notes collected throughout the day. *Safe* is amount available in the safe.
 *Total* is total amount.
 For low denomination, less than 100 notes will be kept in the tray, *Tray Count & Amount* says tray case details. *Grand Total* is the total amount that goes to safe finally.
 *Cash Position* at the bottom can be used to find the difference in tally.<br/><br/>